Raft (algorithm): Approach of the consensus problem in Raft

 Raft implements consensus by a leader approach.
 The cluster has one and only one elected leader which is fully responsible for managing log replication on the other servers of the cluster.
 It means that the leader can decide on new entries' placement and establishment of data flow between it and the other servers without consulting other servers.
-A leader leads until it fails or disconnects, in which case a new leader is elected.
+A leader leads until it fails or disconnects, in which case surviving servers elect a new leader.

 The consensus problem is decomposed in Raft into two relatively independent subproblems listed down below.

 Leader election

 When the existing leader fails or when the algorithm initializes, a new leader needs to be elected.

 In this case, a new term starts in the cluster.
 A term is an arbitrary period of time on the server for which a new leader needs to be elected.
 Each term starts with a leader election.
 If the election is completed successfully (i.e. a single leader is elected) the term keeps going with normal operations orchestrated by the new leader.
 If the election is a failure, a new term starts, with a new election.

 A leader election is started by a candidate server.
 A server becomes a candidate if it receives no communication by the leader over a period called the election timeout, so it assumes there is no acting leader anymore.
 It starts the election by increasing the term counter, voting for itself as new leader, and sending a message to all other servers requesting their vote.
 A server will vote only once per term, on a first-come-first-served basis.
 If a candidate receives a message from another server with a term number larger than the candidate's current term, then the candidate's election is defeated and the candidate changes into a follower and recognizes the leader as legitimate.
 If a candidate receives a majority of votes, then it becomes the new leader.
 If neither happens, e.g., because of a split vote, then a new term starts, and a new election begins.

 Raft uses a randomized election timeout to ensure that split vote problems are resolved quickly.
 This should reduce the chance of a split vote because servers won't become candidates at the same time: a single server will time out, win the election, then become leader and send heartbeat messages to other servers before any of the followers can become candidates.